haroldlinke/MobaLedLib_pyProgGen/Python/README.md

-# MobaLedLib_pyProgGen Proof of Concept
+# MobaLedLib_pyProgGen for LINUX and MAC
-Proof of Concept of Python based Programgenerator for the MobaLedLib
+Python based Programgenerator for the MobaLedLib for Linux and Mac

 Requirements:
-MobaledLib 3.1.0 has to be installed
+MobaledLib 3.1.0F has to be installed
+Python >V9.0